 Our modeling, underwriting and information technology and application systems are critical to our success.
 Moreover, our proprietary technology and application systems have been an important part of our underwriting strategy and our ability to compete successfully.
 We have also licensed certain systems and data from third parties.
 We cannot be certain that we will have access to these, or comparable, service providers, or that our information technology or application systems will continue to operate as intended.
 While we have implemented disaster recovery and other business contingency plans, a defect or failure in our internal controls, information technology or application systems could result in reduced or delayed revenue growth, higher than expected losses, management distraction, or harm to our reputation.
-We believe appropriate controls and mitigation procedures are in place to prevent significant risk of defect in our internal controls, information technology and application systems have either that we will have a control systems are recovery and other business.
+We believe appropriate controls and mitigation procedures are in place to prevent significant risk of defect in our internal controls, information technology and application systems, but internal controls provide only reasonable, not absolute, assurance as to the absence of errors or irregularities and any ineffectiveness of such controls and procedures could have a material adverse effect on our business.